-If you want to spend some time on this project, here are some ideas:
+If you want to help the project, here are some ideas:

 - Help translating DAVx⁵ to your language (all you need is a free Transifex account).

-- Have a look at the forums and help other people.
+- Have a look at the discussions and help other people.

 - Contribute to the DAVx⁵ manual by sending a merge request.

 - Implement some feature and send a pull request.
 Please tell us before you start so that we can coordinate everything (especially bigger changes).